SeetaramNaik/netflix-clone/README.md

 # Netflix clone using ReactJS

-hey guys,I built this netflix clone using ReactJS and an API providedf by the moviedb.
+hey guys,I built this netflix clone using ReactJS and an API provided by the moviedb.

 The base URL of the API is https://api.themoviedb.org/3 .